Ghisha Koenig: Work

 Koenig studied at the Hornsey School of Art, the Chelsea School of Art with Henry Moore, and the Slade School of Art.
 During World War II she was a member of the Auxiliary Territorial Service.

 Between 1955 and 1956 she spent time observing and sketching people at work at an ink factory in Kent.
 The resulting sculpture was created in clay and made in cast concrete.
-It was called "The Machine Minders" and is at Tate Liverpool.
+It was called "The Machine Minders" and was at Tate Liverpool.

 Her first solo exhibition was at the Grosvenor Gallery in London in 1966.
 She also had a solo exhibition at the Serpentine Gallery in London in 1986.
 This exhibition included works created from 1968 to 1986 from three series, The Glassworks, The Tentmakers and The Plate and Coil Shop.
 Factories she visited or worked at included J & E Hall, Dartford (APV Products Ltd) which made escalators and salination systems, the Plate and Coil Shop, and the Fettling Shop.
 Many of her sculptures are done in bronze or terracotta bas-reliefs.

 Her work is in the permanent collection of the Tate Gallery, the Museum of Labour History in Manchester, Middleheim Museum in Belgium, the Graves Art Gallery in Sheffield, the City Art Gallery in Stoke-on Trent, Homerton College in Cambridge, and the City Art Gallery in Manchester.
 Public commissions include the Ministry of Work, 1950; Festival of Britain, 1951; St. John the Divine, 1961; Dalton House School, Sevenoaks, Kent 1986.